katie-fallon/Project_CP255/README.md

 The data used is aggregated at the Census Tract level.
 While this is helpful in understanding general UHI risk throughout the city, it does not allow us to see more nuanced differences within census tracts.
 Future studies could benefit from using a smaller unit of aggregation in their analysis.

 ### Urban Canopy:
-A robust urban canopy has been shown to lower urban temperatures, reduce air pollution, and preserve biodiversity (United Nations, 2018).
+A robust urban canopy has been shown to lower urban temperatures, reduce air pollution, and preserve biodiversity (Rethinking the Future of Cities, 2018).
 When areas lack tree coverage, they are more likely to experience warmer temperatures.
 To compare urban canopies throughout the city, I gathered 2015 street tree data from an inventory created by the City of Seattle that cataloged every street tree's location, condition, and ownership.
 While this data set is several years old, it is the most recent and comprehensive available data set on street trees in the city.

 <img width="371" alt="Screen Shot 2022-05-08 at 3 02 24 PM" src="https://user-images.githubusercontent.com/98435077/167323027-44fe57f2-3611-4fee-af90-7cd37db4213e.png">